Lots of Damian Pictures… I’m Gonna Milk This One

 Here, Damian could have walked right under a horse and hit it in its belly.
 He could have jammed his arm down a horse’s throat or stood on his head in a large pile of excrement.
 I was pretty surprised by the lack of safety precautions.
 I’m sure some negligent parent will allow their dumb kid to mess with some horse someday and… you know the rest.
 There was some more stuff about equestrian teams and that silly ol’ polo team again on the walls here as well.

-Ever noticed that horse chicks are all wackadoos?
+Ever notice that horse women are all a bit weird?
 They are.
-But I may have spotted one of the coolest girls… ever.
+But I may have spotted one of the coolest… ever.
 Here she is, eating a subway sandwich of some sort, watching her horse:

 Hm.
 What’s so great about her?
 Let me zoom in on her triceps tattoo…